ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Discussion on Jari's point about the definition of publicly available, whether we want to give agents legal status, the goals of this group wrt copyright law.
 Mark points out that people can ignore preferences!

 Glenn - we aren't setting national policies.
-These are *preferences* - not enforcable rules (by IETF).
+These are *preferences* - not enforceable rules (by IETF).
 But these preferences will be discussed in policy and legal forums and will evolve.
 In music this evolution happened but not because of perfect preferences were expressed on day one!
 We should try to be liberal and expect the discussion to evolve around us.
-Let's talk about uses - this what the person specifiying the preferences can understand.
+Let's talk about uses - this what the person specifying the preferences can understand.

 Ted - we are making an acquisition time signal.
 Notes that the group hasn't made much ground this morning.
-We might be able to do a lot with accesibility carve outs.
+We might be able to do a lot with accessibility carve outs.

 Suresh - even if preferences are expressed ppl can ignore them.

-Ted - we need to udnerstand at what level we need to express preferences so that they are not overly restrictive.
+Ted - we need to understand at what level we need to express preferences so that they are not overly restrictive.
 Echoes Sonia's point - if everyone starts to opt-out of TDM that would be a disaster.
 Transformations for comprehensibility are reasonable use case!
 If we have too high level categories they will be too coarse and ppl will opt-out of everything.
 Recommends a tour-de-table to summarise this.

 Mark - not keen on such a tour right now.
 Too fine grained options will be un-usable.
 See P3P